grisuno/agi/README.md

-# Agentic Grokked Integrated is a Unified Framework for Zero-Shot Structural Transfer of Grokked Algorithmic Cassettes
+# Grokkit: A Unified Framework for Zero-Shot Structural Transfer and Superposition of Grokked Algorithmic Cassettes
 **grisun0**
 Independent Research
 December 2025

 ## Abstract
-We present AGI, a modular framework for composing and deploying neural networks that have grokked compact algorithmic or physical laws.
-Grokkit treats grokked models as algorithmic cassettes—self-contained, structurally transferable primitives that can be embedded into larger architectures via weight expansion without retraining.
-We demonstrate zero-shot transfer across four distinct domains: (1) discrete subset parity, (2) continuous wave propagation (PDE), (3) analytical Keplerian orbital mechanics (ODE), and (4) chaotic double pendulum dynamics (Hamiltonian system).
-In all cases, the expanded models achieve near-perfect performance on tasks far beyond their original training scale, confirming that grokking crystallizes geometric algorithmic representations that are invariant under structural expansion.
-Grokkit provides the first unified architecture for composable, certified physical AI.
+We present Grokkit, a modular framework for extracting, expanding, composing, and fusing neural networks that have grokked compact algorithmic or physical laws.
+Grokkit treats grokked models as algorithmic cassettes—self-contained, structurally transferable primitives that can be embedded into larger architectures via weight surgery without retraining.
+We demonstrate zero-shot structural transfer across four distinct domains: (1) discrete subset parity, (2) 1D wave propagation (PDE), (3) analytical Keplerian orbital mechanics (ODE), and (4) chaotic double pendulum dynamics (Hamiltonian system).
+Furthermore, we introduce a novel superposition mechanism that enables multiple cassettes to be surgically injected into a single shared weight tensor, creating a fused model capable of solving all tasks conditionally on input shape alone.
+This validates that grokking produces geometrically invariant algorithmic representations that remain functional under both modular composition and direct weight-level fusion.
+Grokkit establishes a foundation for composable, interpretable, and physically certified artificial intelligence.

 ## 1. Introduction
-Recent work has shown that neural networks trained on small algorithmic datasets undergo a phase transition—grokking—where test accuracy suddenly jumps to 100% after prolonged overfitting [1, 2].
-Concurrently, physics-informed models have been shown to grok analytical laws like Kepler’s equations [3] or the wave equation [4].
-A critical open question remains: are these grokked representations merely functional mappings, or do they encode algorithmic structure that can be transferred?

-We answer this affirmatively.
-Grokkit formalizes the hypothesis that grokking produces modular, geometric primitives that can be:

-Extracted from a base model,
-Expanded via domain-aware weight surgery,
-Injected into larger models as zero-cost, certified components.
-This work unifies discrete and continuous grokking under a single framework and demonstrates its validity across algorithmic, analytical, and chaotic physical systems.
+The phenomenon of grokking—where neural networks abruptly transition from memorization to perfect generalization after extended training—has been observed in both algorithmic [1] and physical [2–4] tasks.
+A central question is whether grokked solutions are isolated functional approximations or encode transferable algorithmic structures.

+We answer in the affirmative.
+Grokkit formalizes grokked models as modular primitives ("cassettes") that can be extracted, scaled via domain-specific structural operators, composed in multi-cassette architectures, and—crucially—fused into a single weight tensor through precise subspace injection.
+This superposition enables a unified model to conditionally execute distinct algorithms based solely on input tensor shape, without explicit routing layers.
+The framework unifies discrete and continuous grokking and demonstrates its validity across logic, PDEs, analytical mechanics, and chaotic systems.

 ## 2. Method: The Grokkit Architecture
 ### 2.1 Core Components

-AGI consists of eleven elements:
+Grokkit consists of:

-- Algorithmic Cassettes: Independent neural modules, each trained to grok a specific task:
+- Algorithmic Cassettes: Specialized neural modules trained to full grokking:
-- ParityCassette: MLP for k-bit subset parity (k=3) in n-bit inputs.
+- ParityCassette: MLP solving k-bit subset parity in arbitrary-length inputs.
-- WaveCassette: 1D CNN for 1D wave equation (local 3-point stencil).
+- WaveCassette: 1D CNN implementing the finite-difference stencil of the wave equation.
-- KeplerCassette: MLP for Keplerian orbit prediction (analytical ODE).
+- KeplerCassette: MLP learning the closed-form two-body orbital propagation.
-- PendulumCassette: MLP with orthogonal initialization for double pendulum (chaotic Hamiltonian).
+- PendulumCassette: Symplectically initialized MLP simulating double pendulum dynamics.

-- Structural Transfer Operators: Domain-specific weight expansion:
+- Structural Transfer Operators: Domain-aware weight expansion techniques preserving invariants:
-- Parity: Zero-padding of weight matrices (preserves subset subspace).
-- Wave: Direct weight copying (CNN kernels are scale-invariant).
+- Parity: Block zero-padding maintaining linear subspace geometry.
+- Wave: Kernel replication leveraging convolutional locality.
-- Kepler: Geometric weight expansion with correlated replicas (preserves angular relationships).
+- Kepler: Correlated replica expansion preserving angular manifolds.
-- Pendulum: Null-space surgery with orthogonal perturbations (preserves symplectic structure).
+- Pendulum: Null-space orthogonal surgery conserving symplectic structure.

-- Smart Router: A deterministic module that routes inputs to the correct cassette based on tensor shape (e.g., [B, 64] → parity, [B, 2, N] → wave).
+- Deterministic Shape-Based Router: Input domain inferred directly from tensor dimensionality and shape.
+- Weight-Level Fusion Module: Surgical injection of multiple cassettes into disjoint or minimally overlapping subspaces of a single large backbone, enabling superposition within one parameter tensor.

 ### 2.2 Training and Transfer Protocol

+Each cassette is trained independently until domain-specific grokking thresholds are reached.
+Structural transfer operators are then applied to expand capacity, followed by zero-shot evaluation.
+For fusion, cassettes are injected into predefined weight blocks of a shared oversized backbone initialized to zero, ensuring isolation of computational paths.

 Train base cassette until grokking threshold is met:
 Parity: 100% test accuracy.